 Man in critical condition following Thursday morning shooting in Dayton

 Mar.
-4—A man is in critical condition after he was shot early Thursday morning in Dayton.
+7—A man is in critical condition after he was shot early Thursday morning in Dayton.

 The shooting took place around 1:10 a.m. at the intersection North Gettysburg Avenue and Free Pike, according to a Dayton Police Department incident report.